Etcetera

 TOYO / January 2018

-A TOYO view camera and PENTAX Spotmeter III
+A TOYO view camera paired with a PENTAX Spotmeter III.